mavreyn/LegalFlow/README.md

-# Legal Flow - An AI Legal Document Classification Assistant
+# LegalFlow - An AI Legal Agent & Assistant

 ## Table of Contents